top of page

 Here’s the irony: relying on slides to read from is what makes presentations feel unsafe and unprofessional.
 And the only way out is to rethink how you prepare and deliver.

-How to Present Without Reading [Practical Steps to Engage, Not Recite]
+How to Present Without Reading Your Slides

 1. Know Your Core Message Like It’s Your Own Story